laoo/PGMTech/README.md

 ### Foreground text layer

 The foreground text layer is logically the same as the background layer but the tile (or character) size is 8x8 pixels and limited to 16 colours per tile.
+It can be too disabled with [control flags register](#b06000-control-flags).

+#### Character tilemap

+Character tile map is located in the video memory mapped into the main CPU address space range `$904000-$905fff`.
+It is 8 kB arranged in 64 rows of 32 tiles each.

-#### Tile format
+#### Character tile format

-Each tile is a 8x8 pixels in size and comprises of 8 rows of 8 pixels (4 bytes) stored contiguously in memory.
+Each tile is a 8x8 pixels in size and comprises of 8 rows of 8 pixels packed into 4 bytes each row stored contiguously in memory.
 Each nibble represents a palette index into the palette specified by the text layer tile entry, the lowest order nibble is displayed first on screen (the leftmost pixel).

 ```
 bbbbaaaa